Nature’s Balance Review- Does This Line of Supplements Work?

 Previous Nature’s Balance Review (Updated August 28, 2014):

 What You Need to Know About Nature's BalanceNature’s Balance manufactures and distributes vitamins and supplements.
 You can find a few of their supplements online: Pure Professional Grade Chlorella Pyrenoidosa, CyChro Max P-450, SynoFlex 500, Red Oil Nutracid Gout Relief Formula and NaturGel.
 Nature’s Balance was formed in 1992 and the only other information we could discern was that they are located in North Carolina.
-Similar to Nature's company, comes Ideal Shape, known for the meal replacement shakes, bars, snacks and supplements, they revolve around increasing energy.
+Similar to the Balance of Nature company, comes Ideal Shape, known for the meal replacement shakes, bars, snacks and supplements, they revolve around increasing energy.
 In addition to the fad popularity of meal replacements, Fitmiss Delight marks as another shake that contains fruit and vegetable extracts that can be taken once to three times a day.
 Flavors include chocolate, vanilla cream and strawberry.
 Aside from flavors, products from Nature's Balance include: Pure Professional Grade Chlorella Pyrenoidosa, CyChro Max P-450, SynoFlex 500, Red Oil Nutracid Gout Relief Formula and NaturGel.

 IngredientsThere wasn’t a full ingredient list, but the website did show the following ingredients to be included in their formula: high levels of chlorophyll, vitamin B12, beta-carotene and RNA/DNA.
 More than 20 vitamins and minerals are found in chlorella, including iron, calcium, potassium, magnesium, phosphorous, pro-vitamin A, vitamins B1, B2, B2, B5, B6 and B12, biotin, inositol, folic acid, plus vitamins C, E and K.

-Product Features - The Details on Nature's BalanceThere are many different supplements in the Nature’s Balance line of products.
+Product Features - The Details on Nature's BalanceThere are many different supplements in the Balance of Nature line of products.
 We will only be reviewing one of them.
 There are many choices for immune support, allergy relief, topical pain relief, detoxification, and general system support.
 One product in particular that strengthens the immune system is Bios Life, which may also help with weight management, cleansing the colon, decreasing triglyceride levels and promoting healthy digestion, all the while enhancing immune support.
 For purposes of this article we will profile a flagship product of the company; Chlorella.
 Chlorella is a protein.
 It is a green single-cell freshwater algae.
 Chlorella is also a source of essential fatty acids that are required for many biochemical functions, including hormone balance.Chlorella has been the focus of research projects since the 1960s, many of which have been about studying the ways in which it accelerates the body’s ability to detoxify heavy metal and chemical toxins.
 It’s also supposed to be very helpful to the immune system in general.
 When it comes right down to it, the support for overall health comes down to the ingredients to support healthy functions.
 Metagenics supplements and meal replacements offers a list of ingredients you can find on the Metagenics for promoting healthy cardiovascular and digestive support.

 Nature's Balance Advantages